-The course begins with an optional one-day workshop at the Midtown Holiday Inn in Grand Island, Nebraska, date to be announced.
-Attendance at the workshop is recommended, but is not mandatory, as the sessons will be recorded and Web-archived for delivery to distance sudents and individuals unable to attend in person.
-Following the workshop, students will complete Internet-based assignments and quizzes and participate in an online discussion board.
+The course sessons will be recorded and Web-archived for delivery to distance sudents.
+Students will complete Internet-based assignments and quizzes, and participate in an online discussion board.

 High-Speed Internet access, email, updated browser and the ability to view videos.

 Students taking the course for academic credit must be enrolled in UNL's Graduate School and have an undergraduate degree in agronomy or related field.
-For noncredit participants, attendance at a prior workshop in precision agriculture is recommended.
+Knowledge of precision agriculture is recommended.

 Who It's For

 Among those who would benefit from taking this course are: